• Skip to primary navigation

 2. The Cream Cheese Frosting

-3. Chopped Fruit
+3. Diced Fruit

 Perhaps the most important ingredient in fruit pizza cookies: the fruit!
-You’ll want to make sure the fruit you choose is chopped up small enough to sprinkle onto a cookie.
-This is probably the most time-consuming part of making fruit pizza cookies but you can also do this way in advance so it doesn’t feel like such a task.
-Here are some fruits that work well:
+Be sure the fruit is chopped up small enough to sprinkle onto a cookie.

 • Kiwi